 Our mixed age classroom caters to children who are 18 months (and are secure walkers) to children who are 36 months old.
 We focus on the development of social, cognitive, and physical skills through exploring monthly themes over the course of the year.
 Example themes include: Me, My Family, Seasons, Animals, Jobs, and Food.
 Letters, numbers, colors, and shapes are taught in both Arabic and English.

 Teachers design opportunities for our children to explore and learn through painting, drawing, mixed media art, nature walks, gross motor play, song and story time, sensory play, and learning stations.

 Teachers also work closely with families to support developing independance skills, including toilet training, eating independently, dressing skills, cleaning up activity areas, and other gross motor skills.

 Our mixed-age preschool classroom serves children 3 years old (who are fully potty trained) through 5 year olds (turning 5 after September 1st).
 Tapping into children's curiosity, we focus on broadening our preschoolers' literacy, math, science, Arabic, social, and gross motor skills.
 Multiculturalism is a core aspect of our preschool environment.
 Teachers utilize books, Islamic music, games, and a wide range of activities to teach our children how to be positive community members as well as build their kindergarten readiness skills.

 Our kindergarten program is a full day program (8 a.m. - 3:30 p.m.) designed with an early childhood focus.
-Our typical day includes center time, outdoor play time, small group learning time, as well as teacher directed instruction in core subject areas: language arts, math, science, social studies, art, health, gym, Arabic, Islamic Studies, Qur'an.
+A typical day includes center time, outdoor play, and small group learning.
+The day also includes teacher directed instruction in the following core subject areas: Language Arts, Math, Science, Social Studies, Art, Health, Physical Education, Arabic, Islamic Studies, and Qur'an.